Campaign of the Month: June 2014

 When Keiko saw a permanent position teaching full-time, she leapt at the chance to get away from living hand-to-mouth, and potentially get her daughter away from the influences of Heroditus culture and “base” citizens.
 She works hard at presenting informational and entertaining classes for her few students in the unit, and has expanded her classes to tutor a handful of adults (mostly techs and dependents) in advanced writing and language studies.
 She has very quickly become a focal point for the social activities of the support crews, the unit dependents and their families.

 In addition to her formal education at the Kyoto University in botanical and mineralogy studies, Keiko is a noted woodwind clarinet player, and is very up-to-date with fashions and protocol used in various nations of the Inner Sphere and the Periphery.
-She has developed a close relationship with Doctor Carolyn Lamb, and the two often work together in organizing teaching lessons and the school curriculum, though Lamb’s position aboard the Brush Wolf often limits her free time.
+She has developed a close relationship with Doctor Carolyn Lamb, and the two often work together in organizing teaching lessons and the school curriculum, though Lamb’s position with the Dire Dingoes often limits her free time.
+She has also found help from Doctor (Captain) Delphine Young, who often spends her free time instructing on medical electives with advanced students.